Guides

 The right selection of microphones

-Since some microphones are less sensitive to background noise than others, a correct selection can help you better.
+Some microphones are naturally less sensitive to background noise than others, so getting a handle on microphone sensitivity helps you pick the right tool.

 Microphone windshields